Skip to main content

 1

-• Enroll in approved phlebotomy training (many community colleges offer it)
+• Enroll in an approved phlebotomy training program (many Washington community colleges offer one)

 2